 This prevents transformations from disappearing inside dashboards.

-4. Maintain a data catalog
+4. Maintain an enterprise-wide data catalog

 A data catalog provides searchable metadata describing: